AnswerIn New York, the median household income is $79,713. To rank in the top 20%, you need to earn more than $179,550. Top 5%: $541,000.

 80th percentile (top 20%)

-95th percentile (top 5%)
+95th percentile (top 5%) — estimated

 Source: US Census Bureau, American Community Survey 2023 5-Year Estimates.
-City-level p60 is used as the "median-ish" row because ACS quintile upper limits bracket the household median near p60 for most big US cities.
+City-level p60 is used as the “median-ish” row because ACS quintile upper limits bracket the household median near p60 for most big US cities.
+The Census Bureau top-codes its top-5% figure at $250,001 for high-income cities, so the 95th-percentile value here is estimated by fitting a Pareto tail to New York's lower (un-top-coded) quintile breakpoints.
+Treat it as a modeled upper-tail benchmark, not a published ACS figure.

-Local economic context — New York
+Local economic context

 New York's income distribution is a two-humped beast: a finance and legal stratum anchored by Goldman Sachs, JPMorgan Chase, Citigroup, and BlackRock that pushes the top 1% threshold past $800K, and a vast service and healthcare economy where Mount Sinai, NYU Langone, Northwell, and Con Edison employ hundreds of thousands at wages that haven't kept pace with rent.
 Tech has filled in the middle since the Hudson Yards Google build-out and Meta's lease on Farley Post Office, but headcount is a fraction of Bay Area density.
 Housing is the variable that dominates every other calculation.
 A 2BR in Park Slope or the Upper East Side clears $6,500 a month, and the post-2022 rent reset never really happened here the way it did in Austin or San Francisco.
 Commute reality is the MTA: the 4/5/6 Lexington line hits capacity crush every morning, and signal problems on the L or a sick passenger on the A can turn a 35-minute trip into 90.
 New Jersey and Westchester commuters pay Metro-North or NJ Transit fares that run $350-$500 monthly on top of everything else.
 The cost-of-living caveat is brutal: BEA Regional Price Parities peg NYC at roughly 123% of the national average, and Manhattan alone runs near 130%.
 A $200K household income here buys less house, less childcare, and less disposable income than $130K in Dallas or Phoenix.
 Raw percentile rankings flatter NYC earners; purchasing-power-adjusted rankings humble them.

-What this income feels like in New York
+What this income feels like

 Top 20% in New York means you can afford a doorman studio in Murray Hill or a walk-up 1BR in Astoria without roommates, but you're still watching the grocery tape at Whole Foods and doing mental math on every $22 cocktail.
 Childcare at a reasonable daycare runs $2,800-$3,500 a month per kid, which vaporizes any bonus.
 You take the subway because a UES-to-FiDi Uber is $40 and 50 minutes in traffic.
 Brunch, a gym membership, and a summer share on the North Fork are plausible; buying a 2BR within 45 minutes of Midtown is not, unless a parent helps with the down payment.

-Top 20% reality check — New York
+Top 20% reality check

 • You can cover rent on a Williamsburg 1BR solo, but friends who bought a co-op in 2014 at half your salary now have 3x your net worth and a fixed housing cost.